adaltas/node-nikita/src/system/limits.coffee.md

 1. int value

-If an int value is specified, then mecano checks that the value is lesser than the kernel limit.
+If an int value is specified, then nikita checks that the value is lesser than the kernel limit.
 Please be aware that it is necessary but not sufficient to guarantee that the user would be able to open session.

 2. true value

-If a true value is specified, then mecano set it to 75% of the kernel limit.
+If a true value is specified, then nikita set it to 75% of the kernel limit.
-This value is neither optimal nor able to guarantee that the user would be able to open session, but that is the best mecano can automatically do.
+This value is neither optimal nor able to guarantee that the user would be able to open session, but that is the best nikita can automatically do.

 ### Other values